What is the Storytelling, Poetry and Campaigning Project?

 faced challenges or issues accessing cancer services or with health professionals due to postcode or ethnicity

 We also have limited spaces for carers of people with cancer.
-We hope to roll this project out more widely in the future to raise the voices of others too.
+We hope to roll this project out even more widely in the future to raise the voices of others too.

 How do you attend?